ksenia1997/nlg/README.md

 The main purpose of this thesis was to create a dialogue system, which is able to generate text in different styles and control the manifestation of each style.

+## Datasets
+If there are no files in the directory **datasets**, download it from google drive

+FIELD = 1mAmEuSBoJ1Q5iBA0ko-0Ia1oSDRFuTce
 ## Datasets processing
 Files **run_preparing_lm_data.py** and **run_preparing_seq2seq_data.py** prepare datasets for the model training.